Smokin Zo's BBQ

 When Comparing Different Venues

 When an event is around Downtown Pueblo, we plan it differently than a backyard party or a simple office lunch.
-Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, buffet service, or a staffed serving line is the better fit.
+Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, Service format a staffed serving line is the better fit.

 Outdoor anchors such as Develan Park or Grome Park are useful because they change the setup conversation.
 The food may be the same, but weather, walking distance, and service placement can change the plan.